School Construction Priority List Grant Process

 icon of a handshake

-Once the final audit payment is sent to the district or the refund is received by DAS, the project is deemed to be complete and closed at DAS.
+Once the final payment is sent to the district or the refund is received by DAS, the grant is complete and the file is closed at DAS.